A computer as a home media center

 There are multiple reasons you might want to execute something else, it could be

-• execute a native game
+• a game to play

 • a graphical Wi-Fi/Bluetooth manager